-Alkalinity

-The total alkalinity of analyzed samples of water taken from all stations was ranged 6, 10, 5, 14, respectively from station 1 to 4.
+Alkalinity: The total alkalinity of analyzed samples of water taken from all stations were ranged 6, 10, 5, 14, respectively from station 1 to 4.
 The minimum value recorded at station three was 5 mg/l and maximum value was at station four, which was 14 mg/l.
-The recorded value from all the sampling station is below the permissible limits of the recommended standards even though there was some spatial variation along the stream channels [11-14].
+The recorded value from all the sampling station is below the permissible limits of the recommended standards even though there was some spatial variation along the stream channels.

-Free CO2

-The values of free carbon dioxide indicated a maximum values at station three (S3).
-This is the station where the major source of municipal waste is joining the streams that the decomposition process is expected [15].
-The decomposition processes are again could be source of carbon dioxide (Figure 4).
+Free CO2: The values of free carbon dioxide indicated a maximum values at station three (S3).
+This is the station where the major source of municipal waste are joining the streams that the decomposition process is expected.
+The decomposition processes is again could be source of carbon dioxide [5].